kurtosis/multiagent-rl/README.md

 # multiagent-rl

-This repository contains several classes for training reinforcement learning agents in a multiagent environment based on the [Ultimatum Game](https://en.wikipedia.org/wiki/Ultimatum_game).
+This repository contains several classes for training reinforcement learning agents in a multi-agent environment based on the [Ultimatum Game](https://en.wikipedia.org/wiki/Ultimatum_game).
 The core training method is based on the [Recurrent Deterministic Policy Gradient](https://arxiv.org/abs/1512.04455) for LSTM-based agents.
 However, stochastic agents, based on the